AUT-DSP/DSP-Winter2021-MATLAB/HW1/README.md

 	d) Plot the poles and zeros of H(z), and indicate the ROC.

-## C. RESPONSE OF DISCRETE-TIME SYSTEMS
+## 3. RESPONSE OF DISCRETE-TIME SYSTEMS

 1. Write a MATLAB program to determine the response of the following system: